rishisareen/rishisareen-old.github.io/_posts/2022-09-24-ironman-italy-sept-22-race-report.markdown

 ### Race Preparation and Covid
 Ah, covid!
 Last I raced was [2019 in Copenhagen](https://rishisareen.com/triathlon/race%20reports/ironman-copenhagen-aug-19-race-report.html).
 So, I was getting opportunity to race after 3 long years, no thanks to the covid.

 In these 3 years, I've been consistent with my training.
-I was training with Purple Patch coaching.
-With their guidance, my cycling has improved.

-Run was ok, not great as mileage was not there.
-A good month was 100-120km.
-Swim was a weak area, as not much swim practice.
+My bike and run have improved.
+Swim not so much, as very less access to the pool.- I was really looking forward to this race.

-But I got Covid early august.
-And it was bad one.
-Fever and cough went in few days, intense fatigue lasted entire August.
+But early August, I got bad Covid.
+While fever and cough went in few days, intense fatigue lasted entire August.

-My workouts reduced from 8-10 hours per week to barely 1-2 workouts a week.
+I could barely do any workout in this duration.

 This was a real bummer.
 I had been training well.
-For Ironman training, last 8 weeks are the peak training.
+For Ironman training, last 10 weeks are the peak training.
 Rather than sharpening my fitness, it took a deep dive.

 I had to sit and re-think.
 It was clear I would not be able to pursue my goal of sub 12.
 I even considered not going to the race.

 I spoke to few friends on the dilemma.
 And glad I did that.
 In very clear and direct words I was reminded that I'm fortunate to be able to go and race.
-I am not a professional athlete, I am in this sport for fitness and fun.
+I am not a professional athlete, but in this sport for fitness and fun.
 So I should let go of all the expectations and just go and enjoy.

-My mom and I travelled to Italy on 3rd Sept - 2 weeks before the race.
-We spent these 2 weeks in in training, sightseeing the beautiful country and relaxing.
+My mom and I travelled to Italy on 3rd Sept : 2 weeks before the race.
+We utilized these 2 weeks in in training, sightseeing the beautiful country and relaxing.
 Those were most calm 2 weeks I had in the last few months.

 ### Race Strategy